Modern Slavery Statement for the 2023 Financial Year

 This statement sets out the steps that SailPoint Technologies, Inc. and our subsidiaries (“SailPoint”) have taken and are continuing to take to ensure that modern slavery and human trafficking are not taking place within our business or supply chain.
-This statement relates to the financial year ending 2022 financial year.
+This statement relates to the 2023 financial year.

 SailPoint’s fundamental policy is to conduct its business with honesty and integrity in accordance with the highest legal and ethical standards.
 We are committed to protecting and respecting human rights and have a zero-tolerance approach to modern slavery in our business dealings and supply chain in all forms including human trafficking, servitude and forced labor.